AaronZhenger/MoSimBuilder/Documentation/GettingStarted.md

 ### The first step is going to be to download unity hub
   * [Download Here](https://unity.com/download)
   * once installed open the app.
+  * use a personal liscence
+  * DO NOT install editor versions during setup
 ### The Second Step is to download the MoSimBuilder source.
 This can be done more than one way
   * simple install
     * install from the main page using Code -> Download Zip